 Even though the symptoms of autism may decrease over time, there is no cure.
 Depending on where your foster child falls on the spectrum, he may always need some type of supervision.

-New Jersey currently has the highest rate of autism in the nation.
-Foster and Adoptive Family Services (FAFS) offers a course for licensed resource parents in New Jersey called Autism Across the Spectrum that discusses the different types of autism in detail and gives suggestions on how to help your foster child handle day-to-day challenges.
+New Jersey currently has the highest rate of autism in the nation. embrella offers a course for licensed resource parents in New Jersey called Autism Across the Spectrum that discusses the different types of autism in detail and gives suggestions on how to help your foster child handle day-to-day challenges.

 For information on nationwide support of individuals with autism, visit Autism Speaks.